fedoranimus/todoist-api/source/includes/_livenotifications.md

 Argument | Description
 -------- | -----------
-seq_no | The sequence number of the last read notification.
+seq_no | The sequence number of the last read notification (a number).